obeezzy/AsyncSql/README.md

 * Database transaction handling
 * More examples (especially one that uses **QML**)
 * Other databases
-* Allow for custom operations on the database thread (work in progress)

 Lastly, as I always say: